 Our students learn about the nanoscale and its great potential from faculty who are immersed in industry- and government-sponsored research.
 During engaging classes, they bring fundamental concepts to life with anecdotes and experiences from their work solving real-world problems.

 The Nanotechnology Engineering curriculum is broad and deep.
-It includes chemical and electrical engineering, chemistry, materials science, quantum physics and biotechnology.
+It includes chemical engineering, electrical engineering, chemistry, materials science, quantum physics and biotechnology.
 In the process of acquiring basic knowledge of multiple disciplines, our students gain a wide range of complementary abilities, including analysis, creativity and logical thinking, and hands-on experience with the state-of-the-art technology and instrumentation they’ll use in co-op work placements and post-graduation employment.

-I am honoured to lead this outstanding program, working with innovative researchers and instructors to help train some of the brightest minds to use nanotechnology to become a force for positive change in the world.
+I am honoured to lead this outstanding program, working with innovative researchers and instructors to help train some of the brightest minds to use nanotechnology engineering to become a force for positive change in the world.

 Please take some time to read about our program, the people who make it remarkable and our alumni’s exciting achievements.